What is eNPS (employee Net Promoter Score)?

 Here are some of the main differences between NPS and eNPS:

-• Survey questions: The survey questions used for NPS and eNPS are different.
-NPS asks customers how likely they are to recommend a company to a friend or colleague, while eNPS asks employees how likely they are to recommend their employer as a place to work.
+Survey Questions Asks customers how likely they are to recommend a company to a friend or colleague.
+Asks employees how likely they are to recommend their employer as a place to work.

-• Purpose: The purpose of NPS is to measure customer loyalty and identify improvement areas. eNPS aims to measure employee loyalty, identify areas for improvement, and improve employee engagement.
+Purpose Measures customer loyalty and identifies improvement areas.
+Measures employee loyalty, identifies areas for improvement, and enhances employee engagement.

 Why are some critical of eNPS?

-First off, eNPS is a metric used to gauge employee satisfaction and engagement.
-It asks employees a simple question: "On a scale of 0 to 10, how likely are you to recommend this company as a great workplace?"
-Seems harmless, right?
-But here's where the critics chime in.
+Employee Net Promoter Score (eNPS) is widely used for gauging employee satisfaction and engagement, often with a simple question: “On a scale of 0 to 10, how likely are you to recommend this company as a great place to work?”
+Despite its popularity, eNPS has faced some criticism due to its limitations.
+Here are the key concerns raised by critics:

 What are the limitations of eNPS, and how to overcome them?